 This is a lengthy read, and you should save it for future reference.
 Close every distraction and get a cup of coffee or green tea.

 If you read every word to learn something new, you will not only discover success with your next blog, but you will also avoid making niche selection errors, which cause many bloggers to fail.

 What is a Niche?

 Let’s start with the fundamentals before we go into how to identify your blogging niche.

 If you’re brand new to blogging, chances are you have no idea what a niche is.

-Simply defined, it is a highly specialized segment of a submarket that responds to unique consumers with specific requirements.
+Defined, it is a highly specialized submarket segment that responds to unique consumers with specific requirements.

 The dictionary defines